tannerjared/DeepBrainNet/README.md

 - T1 scans must be in nifti format
 - Scans shoud be skull-striped and linearly registered.

 JT note: The authors are not clear if the linear registration is 6, 9, or 12 degrees of freedom.
 They also do not detail what the target is.
-The assumption because they used FLIRT is MNI152 space.
+My assumption is MNI152 space because they used FLIRT but that's an unknown.